yathit/yathit-inboxcrm-help/_posts/2000-03-01-contact-sync.md

 ---
-title: Contact Sync
+title: Sync Contact
-section: Sync
+section: Tutorial
-index: 1
+index: 4
 ---

 {{ site.product }} brings you bi-drectional Sugar Contact Sync with Gmail Contacts.
 You can quickly and easily sync contacts from Sugar to Google Contacts and your mobile devices.